typectx/typectx/packages/docs/docs/troubleshooting.md

 ### My Typescript development experience (e.g. ts linter, ts IntelliSense, etc.) becomes incredibly slow or unresponsive

-Typearch's recursive types are complex, but they should not have a heavy impact on Typescript's performance because they are designed to be lazily evaluated by Typescript's compiler.
+typectx's recursive types are complex, but they should not have a heavy impact on Typescript's performance because they are designed to be lazily evaluated by Typescript's compiler.
 However, some VSCode Typescript extensions might try to evaluate some types early to provide more detailed Type IntelliSence, which will get them stuck in a deep recursive loop.
 I had this issue using the VSCode extension ["Prettify TypeScript: Better Type Previews"](https://open-vsx.org/extension/MylesMurphy/prettify-ts), which expands types one level deep by default (just set max-depth to 0 in settings should fix the issue).

 The popular ["Pretty TypeScript Errors"](https://open-vsx.org/extension/yoavbls/pretty-ts-errors) extension doesn't have this issue by default, but may have a setting to expand types that may trigger the issue.